Materials

 multifaceted field

-Similarly, PNNL chemists, physicists, biologists and materials scientists combine their talents, tools, and capabilities to unlock the mysteries of nanomaterial formation, interface interactions, and particle attachment.
-Their research benefits from access to two unique facilities located on the PNNL campus.
+Materials science sits at the intersection of chemistry, physics, and engineering.
+Researchers at Pacific Northwest National Laboratory (PNNL) combine their talents, tools, and capabilities to unlock the mysteries of nanomaterial formation, interface interactions, and the behavior of functional and structural materials.
+Their research benefits from access to unique facilities located on the PNNL-Richland campus.

-The Environmental Molecular Sciences Laboratory is a DOE scientific user facility equipped with transmission electron microscopes, nuclear magnetic spectrometers, molecular beam epitaxy capabilities, as well as scientific expertise for interpreting data from such instruments.
-The Radiochemical Processing Laboratory features specialized labs to analyze microgram-to-kilogram quantities of fissionable materials and other radionuclides.
+The Energy Sciences Center opened in 2021 and includes electron microscopes, nuclear magnetic spectrometers, atom probe tomography systems, epitaxial thin film growth capabilities, and extensive space and equipment for materials synthesis.
+The Environmental Molecular Sciences Laboratory is a Department of Energy scientific user facility equipped with transmission electron microscopes and nuclear magnetic spectrometers as well as the scientific expertise for interpreting data from such instruments.
+The Radiochemical Processing Laboratory, a Hazard Category II non-reactor nuclear research facility, features specialized labs for analyzing microgram-to-kilogram quantities of fissionable materials and other radionuclides.
+PNNL’s solid phase processing capabilities may significantly reduce the energy used in manufacturing and deliver higher-performing components—all at a lower cost.

-Materials research at PNNL informs several key research objectives, including efforts focused on environmental sustainability, grid reliability, and national security.
+Materials research at PNNL informs several key research objectives, including efforts focused on materials for nuclear energy, grid reliability, and national security.